Map: OS Explorer: 103

 Recommended footwear: Walking boots, or trainers in summer

-The walk then descends to Loe Bar which is a geographical oddity with some rare wildlife and protects Cornwall's largest natural freshwater lake.
+The coast path then descends to Loe Bar which is a geographical oddity with some rare wildlife and protects Cornwall's largest natural freshwater lake.
 The Loe was originally the estuary of the River Cober which was flooded after the last Ice Age when sea levels rose.
 The estuary is now blocked by a bar of sand and shingle.

 The walk then follows the coast to Fishing Cove, passing the old cellars which feature in the BBC's Poldark series as the exterior of Dr Dwight's cottage.
-The cellars was built in parts, it is thought that the first part was built as a summer lodging house and a winter equipment store for pilchard fishermen, probably in the 18th Century.
+The cellars was built in parts, it is thought that the first part was built as a summer lodging house and a winter equipment store for pilchard fishermen on the Lizard, probably in the 18th Century.
 In the early 19th Century it was extended to create a fish cellar.
 By the Second World war the building was redundant and was used by the Home Guard.
 The roof slates were removed in 1965 and it fell into ruin however in the early 21st Century it was restored.

 In January 1527, the San Antonio was sailing from Lisbon to Antwerp with a cargo including copper and silver ingots.
 The cargo was extremely valuable, with an equivalent value in the order of hundreds of millions of pounds today.
 The vessel encountered bad weather and anchored in Mount’s Bay, however her anchor cable snapped and she was driven towards the shore.
 The captain attempted to beach the vessel on the shingle of the Loe Bar but instead struck the reef just off the beach near Fishing Cove.
 The ship was destroyed and nearly half the crew drowned.
 In the 1970s, a copper ingot was recovered by a shellfish diver and in 1981 a holidaymaker discovered a copper ingot washed up on the beach.
 A local diver then found a melon-sized ball of silver weighing nearly 9kg lying on the reef.
 The wreck is now protected and no diving is allowed with 75 metres of its position.